aplteam/Cider/docs/Cider-User-Guide.md

 The function `ListTatinPackage` puts all build lists from all Tatin install folders of a given project on display, making it easy to check.

 The following example was created in a workspace where the project `APLGit2` was opened.
-Because it is the only one Cider knows about it will act on it.
+Because it is the only one Cider knows about, it will act on it.

 `APLGit2` has two Tatin installation folders, one for production (`packages/`) and one for development and testing (`packages_dev/`):